Network setup for Polar Atlas and Tek DSA8200

 IP settings

-(For this note we use the example address above – your actual address will reflect the local network settings.)
-Note that the first three octets of the IP address should match those of the host PC; the fourth octet will be set to an adjacent address (e.g. 10.0.0.16) and the subnet mask to 255.255.255.0
+Specify the IP address and subnet mask (10.0.0.7 in the example above.)
+The first three octets of the IP address (containing 10.0.0) should match those of the host PC; note the fourth octet (the final 7) – you will need to set the host PC to an adjacent address (e.g. 10.0.0.15) and the subnet mask to 255.255.255.0 – leave the other settings blank.
+Close the dialogs.

 Setting up the workgroup

-From Control Panel choose System and select the Computer Name tab; click Change... and ensure the Workgroup option is selected; note the workgroup name – it will be necessary to ensure the DSA8200 and the host PC share the same workgroup name.
+From Control Panel choose System and select the Computer Name tab; click Change... and ensure the Workgroup option is selected; note the workgroup name – it will be necessary to ensure the DSA8300 and the host PC share the same workgroup name.

 Configuring the host PC